mgalush/mgalush.github.io/reading-notes/class-04.md

 **Global Scope**: If you create a variable outside of a function, it has *global* scope and can be used anywhere in the file

 *Note: global variables use more memory*

+# Pair Programming

+Pair programming involves two people: the **driver** and the **navigator**.
+The driver types while the navigator users their words to guide the driver.

+Pair programming touches on the four fundamental skills of learning a language:

+1. Listening: listening and interpreting the vocabulary
+2. Speaking: using the correct words to communicate an idea
+3. Reading: understanding what written language intends to convey
+4. Writing: producing from scratch

+## Top six reasons to pair program

+1. Greater efficiency
+2. Engaged collaboration
+3. Learning from fellow students
+4. Social skills
+5. Job interview readiness
+6. Work environment readiness